chenkychenko/ctci/README.md

 # ctci
-Problems form Cracking the Coding Interview 6th Edition book, solved in Python
+Problems from Cracking the Coding Interview 6th Edition book, solved in Python